rage/programming-23/data/part-2/1-programming_terminology.md

 print(f"Daily wages: {daily_wages} euros")
 ```

 Running the code now reveals nothing - the debugging print statements aren't printed at all.
-It seems that the contents of the `if` block aren't executed at all, so there must be a problem with the conditional statement.
+It seems that the contents of the `if` block are never executed, so there must be a problem with the conditional statement.
 Let's try printing out the value of the Boolean expression:

 ```python
 # ...